On Asymptotics and Resurgent Structures of Enumerative Gromov-Witten Invariants: Computational Explorations in Calabi--Yau Threefolds

 In this work we use the free energies which were computed in \cite{hkq06}, and which are available online\footnote{\texttt{http://uw.physics.wisc.edu/$\sim$strings/aklemm/highergenusdata/}}.
 In appendix~\ref{sec:appendix:quintic} we list a sample of the first GW invariants, and figure~\ref{fig:GWtotalQUINTIC} schematically represents the ones we used in our upcoming analysis.
 Note that we now have significantly less data than for the earlier non-compact examples, implying we will not have as many results.

 Another important point is that there are essentially no studies of nonperturbative sectors for the quintic, mainly due to a lack of data to drive the analysis.
-However, it is not too difficult to check that there is an instanton action associated to the conifold point (located at $z = 5^{-5}$), $A_{\text{c}} = 2\pi T_{\text{c}}$, which is proportional to the flat coordinate $T_{\text{c}}$ vanishing at the conifold point.
-A test of this instanton action is shown in figure~\ref{fig:quintic_coni_action_num}.
+However, it is natural to guess that there is an instanton action associated to the conifold point (located at $z = 5^{-5}$), $A_{\text{c}} = 2\pi T_{\text{c}}$, which is proportional to the flat coordinate $T_{\text{c}}$ and vanishing at the conifold point.
+A test of this instanton action is shown in figure~\ref{fig:quintic_coni_action_num}, precisely confirming that this is indeed the case.
 We should also expect a K\"ahler instanton action, but we do not have enough free energies available to report definite results.